 You can also add color to the space you’ve created by adding decorative stones or pavers around the perimeter of your new recycled brick patio.

 Consider adding some potted plants, a sitting area and a patio umbrella to elevate the look of the space.
 And that’s it!
-You now have a gorgeous spot for hanging out and relaxing surrounded by nature on any budget.
+You now have a gorgeous spot for hanging out and relaxing on a budget.

 Cover the Dirt with Ground Cover